timothygrant80/cisTEM/README.md

 # *cis*TEM
 [*cis*TEM](https://cistem.org) is user-friendly software to process cryo-EM images of macromolecular complexes and obtain high-resolution 3D reconstructions from them.
-It was originally developed by Tim Grant, Alexis Rohou and Nikolaus Grigorieff and comprises a number of tools to process image data including movies, micrographs and stacks of single-particle images, implementing a complete “pipeline” of processing steps to obtain high-resolution single-particle reconstructions. cisTEM is distributed under the ***_TBD_*** License and pre-compiled binaries can be downloaded from [cistem.org](https://cistem.org).
+It was originally developed by Tim Grant, Alexis Rohou and Nikolaus Grigorieff and comprises a number of tools to process image data including movies, micrographs and stacks of single-particle images, implementing a complete “pipeline” of processing steps to obtain high-resolution single-particle reconstructions. cisTEM is distributed under the [Janelia Research Campus Software License](http://license.janelia.org/license/) License and pre-compiled binaries can be downloaded from [cistem.org](https://cistem.org).
 For best performance, we recommend downloading and using the pre-compiled binaries, rather than compiling the source code.
 New users are encouraged to follow the [tutorial](https://cistem.org/documentation#tab-1-1), which provides a quick way to become familiar with the most important functions of cisTEM.

 ## Features
 * Complete single-particle analysis pipeline, from raw movie frame alignemnt to final sharpened map ready for model building